 - Scale the fish and remove the black membrane in the inner side.
 Drain thoroughly with paper.
 Set aside.

-- Brush some oil on a pan and fry ginger slices for around 30 seconds.
+- Brush some oil on a pan.
 Carefully slide the drained fish in.
 Let it stay for around 30 seconds over medium fire until one side becomes slightly brown.
 Turn the fish over and continue frying the second side.

-- Pour around 2 L of cold water or enough water to almost cover the fish body.
+- Pour around 2 L of hot boiling water to almost cover the fish body.

-- Add cooking wine, green onion and then turn up the fire and bring it to boil.
+- Add green onion and ginger.
+Turn up the fire and bring it to boil.
+Let it simmer for 15 minutes.

-- Add salt and decorate with fresh coriander leaves before serving.
+- Decorate with fresh coriander leaves before serving.